Skip to content

 • Each of the world's seafaring chokepoints via its navy

-This arrangement meant that "American materials would be shipped overseas and paid for in dollars, ensuring both employment for Americans and an immediate demand for dollars.
-Reconstruction loans made to countries would have to be paid in dollars, ensuring a steady demand for dollars for decades."
+American materials would be shipped overseas and paid for in dollars, ensuring both employment for Americans and immediate demand for dollars.
+Reconstruction loans made to countries would have to be repaid in dollars, ensuring steady demand for decades.

 The System's Contradiction

 The Bretton Woods system contained an inherent contradiction.
 As the world's strongest post-war economy, the United States exported far more than it imported.
-Other countries needed to acquire dollars to purchase American goods, which meant the US had to print more dollars to sell to other nations.
-But the total amount of dollars potentially exceeded the value of gold reserves in Fort Knox—the massive gold depository built in 1935 to secure America's unprecedented gold holdings.
+Other countries needed to acquire dollars to purchase American goods, which meant the U.S. had to print more dollars to sell to other nations.
+But the total amount of dollars potentially exceeded the value of gold reserves in Fort Knox -- the massive gold depository built in 1935 to secure America's unprecedented gold holdings.

-The fundamental problem: "Having a globally dominant currency meant that the issuer would have to have enough gold in the vault to represent a vast and growing amount of international trade.
-This was impractical."
+The fundamental problem: having a globally dominant currency meant that the issuer would have to have enough gold in the vault to represent a vast and growing amount of international trade.
+This was impractical.

 Additionally, the post-war baby boom created surging domestic demand for dollars.
-"A larger population needed to be paid and also needed access to money to pay for goods and services domestically.
-This increased the demand for dollars, and that demand could not be met if the value of the dollar was pegged to gold."
+A larger population needed to be paid and also needed access to money for goods and services domestically.
+This increased demand could not be met if the dollar remained pegged to gold.
+The same factors that helped the U.S. win World War II and maintain the resulting Pax Americana were the same factors causing problems with the gold standard.

 The Nixon Shock

 In 1971, President Richard Nixon announced that the United States would no longer convert dollars into gold, effectively ending the Bretton Woods system.
-"Given the history of paper money, and the disastrous experiment with paper money in Europe after World War I, the US' decision to leave the gold standard and print paper money backed by faith seems perplexing if not foolish."
+Given the history of paper money -- the disastrous experiment with paper money in Europe after World War I, the French assignats, the Continental dollar -- the decision to leave the gold standard and print paper money backed by faith seems perplexing if not foolish.

 Consequences